 Our laboratory management systems are accredited to ISO/IEC 17025 whereas our management systems certification is accredited to ISO/IEC 17021.
 These accreditations provide recognition that our laboratories and management systems certification schemes are operated in line with international best practices.

 MSB has carved a name in regional and international fora more particularly in the areas of standardization and conformity assessment.
 MSB is a full member of the International Organization for Standardization (ISO) which is a worldwide federation of national standards bodies with the objective of promoting the development of standards in the world.
 The Bureau also represents Mauritius in the African Organisation for Standardisation (ARSO) which is an African intergovernmental organization whose aim is to promote standardization activities in Africa.
 It is also an active participant in regional fora such as the Southern African Development Community (SADC) Cooperation in Standardization (SADCSTAN), SADC Cooperation in Measurement (SADCMET) and the Common Market for Eastern and South African-Standards, Quality Assurance, Metrology and Testing (COMESA-SQMT) structure.
 MSB is also an Associate Member of Conférence Générale des Poids et Mesures (CGPM).

-The human dimension cannot be ignored in the developement of the organization.
-We have a staff of 73 persons engaged in the continual improvement of our services.
-Our achievements are dedicated to them for their daily effort to make the Bureau a progressive and sustainable organisation.
+The human dimension cannot be ignored in the development of the organization.
+We have a staff of 88 persons engaged in the continual improvement of our services.
+Our achievements are dedicated to them for their daily efforts to make the Bureau a progressive and sustainable organisation.